OutSystems/docs-howtos/src/infrastructure/reverse-proxy/reverse-proxy-config.md

     **Default:** (none)

-Aditionally, make sure the IP address of the reverse proxy is configured in the Trusted proxy addresses in **Service Center** (Administration > Security > Network Security).
+Additionally, make sure the IP address of the reverse proxy is configured in the Trusted proxy addresses in **Service Center** (Administration > Security > Network Security).
+Ensure that the server is not enforcing HTTPS Security in the internal communications.

 After applying the above configurations, the following must be executed: